Working at Aalto University

 You can also search other available Finnish language courses in the Helsinki region through one address, http://www.finnishcourses.fi/.
 There you can see courses offered by different organizers and use, for example, the course level and location as the search criteria.

-For the coming summer, you can register for Finnish courses provided by University of Helsinki Language Services.
-The registration is open now.
+You can also register for Finnish courses provided by University of Helsinki Language Services.

 Public holiday: On public holiday schools, stores and offices are generally closed in Finland.
 Small, kiosk-type stores may be open.

 The New Year’s Day (uuden vuoden päivä) is a public holiday in Finland.
 Traditionally the president gives a speech to addressed citizens at noon.

 Epiphany (loppiainen)is celebrated to commemorate the visit of the Biblical Magi to the Baby Jesus.
 Epiphany concludes the Christmas time, and is a public holiday in Finland.